 The bill H. 3137 aims to amend Section 56-5-3890 of the South Carolina Code of Laws, which addresses the unlawful use of wireless electronic communication devices while operating motor vehicles.
 The amendment introduces a definition for "great bodily injury," which is described as bodily injury that poses a substantial risk of death or results in serious permanent disfigurement or significant impairment of bodily functions.
-Additionally, the bill revises the penalties for violations, establishing a tiered fine structure based on the severity of the incident, with fines ranging from $25 to $1,000 depending on whether bodily injury, property damage, or great bodily injury or death occurs.
+Additionally, the bill revises the penalties for violations, establishing a tiered fine system based on the severity of the incident, with fines ranging from fifty dollars for minor infractions to one thousand dollars for cases resulting in great bodily injury or death.

 Statutes affected: